hashberg-io/typed-descriptors/README.rst

 Usage
 -----

-Classes from the :mod:`typed_descriptors` module can be used to create statically typechecked descriptors which implement the following features:
+Classes from the ``typed_descriptors`` module can be used to create statically typechecked descriptors which implement the following features:

 - attributes with runtime typechecking on write
 - attributes with validation on write